Andrew Carnegie: The Billionaire Who Died Broke (on Purpose)

 Rags to Riches, for Real

-He was one of the richest men alive.
+Carnegie was 66 years old and one of the richest men alive.
 And then he started giving it all away.

 Giving It All Back

 To him, wealth came with moral responsibility.
-You could enjoy it, sure, but you had to reinvest it into society.
+You could enjoy it, sure.
+But you had an obligation to reinvest it into society, to create opportunities for others to rise as he had risen.

 Why He Matters Today

 This wasn’t about charity in the warm-and-fuzzy sense.
-Carnegie was strategic.
-He thought the best way to help people wasn’t just giving them fish.
-It was building the damn fishing school.
-Give them tools.
-Let them grow.
+Carnegie was strategic and, honestly, a bit controlling about it.
+He thought the best way to help people wasn’t just giving them fish or even teaching them to fish.
+It was building the damn fishing school, stocking it with the best equipment, and then letting people prove themselves.

 Not a Saint, But Still Inspiring

 Was he perfect?
 Absolutely not.
 He was a ruthless capitalist before he became a philanthropic icon.
-His workers weren’t exactly living their best lives, and the infamous Homestead Strike of 1892 stained his legacy.
+His workers weren’t exactly living their best lives.
+They worked 12-hour shifts, six or seven days a week, in dangerous conditions.
+Carnegie preached libraries and education while his employees couldn’t afford books or time to read them.

-But here’s the twist: he saw the flaws.
-He wrestled with them.
-And in the end, he chose to use his fortune not to entrench power, but to dismantle barriers.
+But here’s the twist: he saw the flaws, eventually.
+He wrestled with them publicly.
+His later writings acknowledged that the industrial system created terrible inequality.
+He knew he’d made his fortune on the backs of workers he paid poorly.
+And in the end, he chose to use that fortune not to entrench dynastic power or build monuments to himself, but to dismantle barriers for future generations.

 What Would Carnegie Do?

 Carnegie’s story isn’t just history.
-It’s a mirror.
+It’s a mirror held up to our current moment.
 What are we doing with what we have?
 Whether it’s time, talent, or money, are we hoarding it?
-Or using it to lift others?
+Using it to signal status?
+Or deploying it to lift others?

 Source: